Larch Madness: Hiking Croda da Lago to Lago di Federa in Peak Autumn Colour

 • Save

-Alternative route to the Croda da Lago hike from Cortina
+Starting the Croda da Lago Hike from Cortina (No Car?
+No Drama!)

 TIME | 2.5-3 hours